Lipids: Definitions, Classification and Nomenclature

 Lipids are hydrophobic or amphipathic small molecules that may originate entirely or in part by carbanion-based condensations of thioesters (fatty acids, polyketides, etc.) and/or by carbocation-based condensations of isoprene units (prenols, sterols, etc.).

 This definition may make sense to a biochemist, but what are physical chemists, food scientists, nutritionists and so forth to make of it?
 It can be argued that this definition appears to suggest that any organic compound not a carbohydrate, protein or nucleotide is a lipid, and while this may be a perfectly valid viewpoint, it would make my task as a chronicler of lipid science much more difficult.
 More seriously, there is a danger that the term 'lipid' becomes a catch-all (or even a dustbin!) for all classes of organic molecules that do not fit into other categories.
-Dare I say it - many polyketides come to mind as an example of the latter, as non-biochemists may find it difficult to reconcile most of these with their view of the more traditional lipids.
+Dare I say it - many polyketides come to mind as an example of the latter, as non-biochemists may find it difficult to reconcile most of these with their view of the more traditional lipids; they are not formed in higher animals so do not impact directly on human metabolism and health.
 I suggest that it might be better to think in terms of two main groupings under the collective lipid umbrella - 'acyl lipids' and 'isoprenoids' or 'terpenoids', with the latter including sterols, terpenes, carotenoids and many fat-soluble vitamins.
 I consider the first of these to be 'main-stream lipids'.

 Lipid versus non-lipid?